 Each of us enters this world with an authentic identity.
 Almost immediately a lifelong struggle to maintain our identity begins.
 What is this struggle?
 It is a daily struggle to conform to societal demands and expectations or to fulfill one purpose through authenticity.
-Each of us is born with a greatness and a goodness with a desire to achieve.
+Each of us is born with greatness and goodness with a desire to achieve.
 Each of us is born with tremendous potential.
-Ths is tremendous potential is innately contained within in our genome.
+This is tremendous potential is innately contained within our genome.
 We are encoded with uniques greatness.
 The genome is our set of chromosomes with all of our genes.
 The genome is our genetic material.
 It is the foundation of our greatness on which to build.
 How we express our genes, our genetic expression can vary greatly based upon the nurturing process.
 A lifelong struggle begins almost immediately.
 A struggle between individual fulfillment and confirming to societal demands.

 Environment and Genome

 information at varying levels of human development.
 Science teaches us that

 brain waves have much to do with human behavior and personality development.

 The brain consists of billions of brain cells called neurons.
 The combination

 of neurons sending signals at once produces an enormous amount of electrical

 activity in the brain.
 These synchronized electrical pulses from masses of